Roger/tmux-hints/README.md

 # tmux-hints

-`tmux-hints` is an application to find matches, ie. urls. and navigate them with the keyboard.
+`tmux-hints` is an application to find matches, ie. urls and navigate them with the keyboard.

-It's a rewrite of a previous tool written by me in go[1].
+It's a rewrite of a previous tool written by me in go [tmux-url-nav][1].

-Inspired by another tool in perl tmux-url-select[2].
+Inspired by another tool in perl [tmux-url-select][2].

 [1]: https://github.com/roger/tmux-url-nav
 [2]: https://github.com/dequis/tmux-url-select